Programvare/prosjekt/README.md

 ## Coverage

 We have also included a whole website with coverage data.
 This website can be found by:
-1. open the cover folder
+1. Open the cover folder
-2. Open index.html in the browser of your choise
+2. Open index.html in the browser of your own choosing